 Sl.
-No Branch Date of Detection / Date Of Reporting To RBI Amount (in ₹ lakhs) Modus Operandi & Action Taken Recovery (in ₹ lakh) Amount Written -off (in ₹ lakhs) Provision (in ₹ lakhs) Remarks b.
-GL NO: 2019 (two chains weighing 20.520 gram) c.
+No Branch Date of Detection / Date of reporting to RBI Amount (in ₹ lakhs) Modus operandi & action taken Recovery (in ₹ lakh) Amount written- off (in ₹ lakhs) Provision (in ₹ lakhs) Remarks weighing 20.520 gram) c.
 Cash balance of ₹1,34,873.00.
-9 ahalli 14-11-2016/ 26-11-2016 15.78 An account was opened, and our Company's funds were transferred through NEFT to the personal account.
+9 Summan 14-11-2016/ 26-11-2016 15.78 An account was opened, and our Company's funds were transferred through NEFT to the personal account.
 Some of the gold loan packets were tampered with and the jewels were stolen.
-Further, rent payments to the extent of ₹0.75 lakh was misappropriated by preparing cash vouchers without paying the landlord. (₹4.54 lakh gold and ₹11.24 lakh Cash) 3.50 11.24 1.04 The Company terminated all the employees.
+Further, rent payments to the extent of ₹0.75 lakhs was misappropriated by preparing cash vouchers without paying the landlord. (₹4.54 lakhs gold and ₹11.24 lakhs Cash) 3.50 11.24 1.04 The Company terminated all the employees.
 The main accused Rajesh has taken anticipatory bail and the police is yet to file a counter petition.
 10 N I T Faridaba d 21-03-2017 3.17 Fake/low purity /spurious gold ornaments were pledged to us.
 The ornaments were made of metal other than gold but were coated heavily with gold and therefore, was not traceable on touch stone.
 This was done with the aid of fake KYC documents.
 The fraud came to light during the process of auditing, when we pierced and tested the metals.
-0.00 3.17 The Company terminated all the employees.
+0.00 - 3.17 The Company terminated all the employees.
 11 Old Railway Road 24-03-2017 6.89 Fake/low purity /spurious gold ornaments were pledged to us.
 The ornaments were made of metal other than gold but were coated heavily with gold and therefore, was not traceable on touch stone.
 This was done with the aid of fake KYC documents.
 The fraud came to light during the process of auditing, when we pierced and tested the metals.
-0.00 6.89 The Company terminated all the employees.
-12 Sector 37 Huda Market 24-03-2017 3.89 Fake/low purity /spurious gold ornaments were 0.00 NIL 3.89 The Company terminated all the employees.
+0.00 - 6.89 The Company terminated all the employees.
+12 Sector 37 Huda Market 24-03-2017 3.89 Fake/low purity /spurious gold ornaments were pledged to us.
+The ornaments were made 0.00 NIL 3.89 The Company terminated all the employees.